 Recommended time: 2 days

 This lakeside tourist hub will be your base before and after trekking if you do Poon Hill or either of the Annapurna treks.
-Despite the throngs of local and international tourists on their way in and out Pokhara maintains a relaxed vibe and the lake is a beautiful place to relax.
-The cafes here rival some European cities and there is everything you need for post-trek relaxing such as massages, laundry and coffee!
+Despite the throngs of local and international tourists on their way in and out, Pokhara maintains a relaxed vibe and the lake is a beautiful place to relax.
+The cafes here rival some European cities (check out some of the best places to eat in Pokhara)and there is everything you need for post-trek relaxing such as massages, laundry and coffee!
 Pokhara is also popular for paragliding and water activities such as kayaking and stand-up paddle boarding.

 Where to stay: Big, light rooms and comfortable dorms for decent prices at Pokhara Backpackers Hostel.